 If the swipe for iPhone is not working when your iPhone is locked, you have probably not enabled the Control Centre to work when your device is in the locked status.
 It is extremely easy to enable the Control Centre feature on your lock screen and the following shows how to do it.

 On your iPhone, open the Settings app and tap on Control Centre to open the swipe up menu settings.
 Then, turn the toggle for Access on Lock Screen to the ON position.
 It will allow the Control Centre feature to be accessed even when your iPhone is locked.

 On your iPhone, open the Settings app and tap on Control Centre.
 It will open the Control Centre settings menu on your screen.
 You will find an option that says Access Within Apps.
-Turn the toggle for the option to the ON position and the feature will be enabled on your iPhone 6S or whatever iPhone model you are using.
+Turn the toggle for the option to the ON position and the feature will be enabled on whatever iPhone model you are using.

 Head to Settings > Control Centre > Customize Controls and remove the ones you think are the cause of the issue.

-The VoiceOver feature often gets in the way of the Control Centre menu and therefore you should disable it before you start using the swipe up menu on your iPhone 6 or any other model that you use.
+The VoiceOver feature often gets in the way of the Control Centre menu and therefore you should disable it before you start using the swipe up menu on your iPhone.
 VoiceOver can be turned off from the settings app as shown below.

 If you have noticed, the above methods will only work when the cause of the issue is a software glitch.
 If you have applied a case or a cover that’s causing the issue, the above methods won’t work for you.

 There are a number of cases and covers available for iPhones and some of them just don’t fit well with the phone and cause issues like swipe up menu not working.
 In that case, try removing the case or cover and see if you are able to access the Control Centre menu.